⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 12. Frequently Asked Questions About Tirzepatide

-Below are the most commonly asked questions about tirzepatide, answered based on peer-reviewed clinical research, FDA prescribing information, and current medical guidelines.
+Below are the most often asked questions about tirzepatide, answered based on peer-reviewed clinical research, FDA prescribing data, and current medical rules.

 What is tirzepatide used for?

-Tirzepatide is a dual GIP/GLP-1 receptor agonist FDA-approved for type 2 diabetes (as Mounjaro) and chronic weight management (as Zepbound).
-It is used as an adjunct to diet and exercise to improve blood sugar control in adults with type 2 diabetes, and for long-term weight management in adults with obesity or overweight with at least one weight-related health condition.
+Tirzepatide is a dual GIP/GLP-1 receptor agonist FDA-approved for type 2 diabetes (as Mounjaro) and chronic weight care (as Zepbound).
+It is used as an adjunct to diet and exercise to improve blood sugar control in adults with type 2 diabetes, and for long-term weight care in adults with obesity or overweight with at least one weight-related health condition.

 How many units is 2.5 mg of tirzepatide?